 I love bacon.
-I know it's not good for me, but I love it.
+I know too much of it isn't good for me.
+But, everything in moderation, right?
+Bacon is just too good to eliminate it completely from my diet.
 The flavor, the crispy texture.
 Yum.
 I just love bacon.
 Period.

 I cook bacon in the oven similar to the way Ina Garten makes it.
 I no longer fry it in a skillet, struggling as the pieces curl, grease spattering all over the stove, carefully flipping each piece over, grease spattering all over my shirt, stopping to pour off the grease that accumulates, finishing one batch and starting another, grease spattering . . .
 Well, you get the point here.
 Frying bacon is messy.
 Baking bacon in the oven eliminates all of those hassles: